 (2) The provision by a commission, within the meaning of the Regional Development Commissions Act 1993, of financial support in the form of a grant before the commencement of this Act is as valid, and is to be regarded as always having been as valid, as it would have been if this Act had commenced before the financial support was provided.

 ”.

-5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table